 Ceramic Lion Sculpture by Bruno Gambone (circa 1980s)

-Smiling ceramic lion / cat sculpture by ceramicist Bruno Gambone, (circa 1980s).
-This seated lion sculpture is truly a work of art.
-It is whimsical, yet beautiful in its use of the pared-down minimalist design elements.
-Its chalk-white colour adds to its intrigue with just a patch of glazed brown over its smiling visage.
+Ceramic Lion / Cat Sculpture by ceramicist Bruno Gambone (circa 1980s).
+This enchanting resting lion sculpture is truly a work of art.
+It is whimsical, yet beautiful in its use of the pared-down design elements associated with minimalism.
+Its chalk-white colour adds to its intrigue with just a few markings in light brown on the face, body and legs.
 The features 'drawn' into the form render it simple and childlike.
 Unusually desirable and collectible, this earthenware piece will not only refine the look of your home or office, but put a smile on your face for years to come as well.
 In good vintage condition.
 Signed: 'Gambone Italy'.